brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 1. **Data parallelism**, by dividing the number of datapoints (batch size) across all compute resources.
 2. **Pipeline parallelism**, by delegating different layers (or blocks of layers) of the model to different resources.
 3. **Tensor parallelism**, by dividing the *tensors* on each layer across the processors.
 This is sometimes losely called of **model parallelism**, and there are two implementations that are relevant:
-   - **ZeRO is simply a data parallel setup with distributed data storage**.
+   - **ZeRO is equivalent to data parallelism with distributed data storage**.
 The computation on each processor is exactly the same as data parallel training.
 The main distinction is: in data parallelism, all processors hold a copy of the full model, and all processor models are kept in sync by averaging gradients at the end of every epoch.
-In ZeRO, the parameter, gradients and optimizer states are distributed/partitioned/**sharded** across all the GPUs and scattered/gathered when needed.
-This is compatible with `deepspeed` for any  model of type `torch.nn.Module`.
-In practice, with ZeRO's sharding, there's memore saving compared to data parallelism because of the partitioning various tensors before and after the computations, but the `forward`/`backward` reduces still happens in full form, i.e. we still need a high amount of memory for the activations when computing a large layer.
-Therefore, ZeRO is more of a distributed data parallelism approach on distributed memory, than a model parallelims approach.
+However, In ZeRO, the parameter, gradients and optimizer states are distributed/partitioned/**sharded** across all the processors and scattered/gathered when needed.
+Thus the name: Zero-Redundancy *Optimizer*, but not data.
+ZeRO provides memory saving compared to data parallelism because of the partitioning of various tensors before and after the computations, but the `forward`/`backward` reduces still happens in full form i.e. the activations are passed between layers in the original size and shape.
+Therefore, ZeRO is distributed data parallelism approach on distributed memory, despite being called model parallelism (on the optimizer states).
-   - **Full model parallelism** is a more intense approach of tensor parallelism that divides not just the parameter, gradients and optimizer states, but also the computation vertically and horizontally, respectively.
-I.e. it also shards the operations and the layer activations (the output of the forward pass) are also distributed across processors.
-This approach actually modifies the computations to work in a distributed manner.
-As an example: instead of collecting the full data, doing a matrix multiplication, and then partitioning again, the computation in the module is inherently modified to work in the distributed manner that best fits the model.
-Therefore, tensor parallelism is a model-specific strategy, which is why DeepSpeed supports, but does not provide it, except in some model-specific implementation e.g. [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/).
+   - **Full model parallelism** is a more intense approach of tensor parallelism that divides not just the parameters, gradients and optimizer states, but also the computation.
+This requires the operations and the layer activations (the output of the forward pass) to be also sharded - horizontally or vertically - and distributed across processors.
+This approach requires a modification of the computations to work in a distributed manner.
+Therefore, it is a model-specific strategy, which is why is supported by DeepSpeed, but not provided by it, except in some implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/).

 Finding the best combination of the three levels of parallelism is a hard problem.
 This is a resources allocation problem across the 3D volume in the data, parameters and layers space.
 It aims at finding the best partitioning across the 3D volume, and allocating different partitions to different compute resources, in a way that best balances the compute time and/or memory across resources.
 In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for an increase of the model size.